 Unfortunately, this comes with a host of issues during your period.
 Excess salt can cause your body to retain water, which can lead to increased bloating and swelling.

-Studies have shown that high-salt diets can worsen PMS symptoms and negatively impact general well-being (4).
+Studies have shown that high-salt diets can worsen PMS discomfort and negatively impact general well-being (4).

 Notable health authorities, including the American Heart Association, recommend limiting sodium intake for your heart health and to reduce bloating and overall discomfort (5).